codeplaysoftware/portBLAS/README.md

 SYCL-BLAS can be used
 - either as a header-only framework by including sycl_blas.hpp in an application and passing src as pass to the application include directory.
--or as a library by including sycl_blas.h in an application.
+- or as a library by including sycl_blas.h in an application.

 All the relevant files can be found in the include directory.